David McCullagh: Career

 On 31 August 2020, McCullagh began presenting the Six One News alongside Caitríona Perry.

 During the 2022 Russian invasion of Ukraine, McCullagh interviewed the Russian ambassador to Ireland Yury Anatoliyevich Filatov on RTÉ News: Six One, asking him pointed questions about Russia's deception prior to the invasion and the unprovoked, aggressive nature of the invasion.
-The interview was widely praised in pro-NATO circles.
+The interview was widely praised.

 In September 2022, McCullagh was named as one of four presenters to host Monday Night Live, a new eight-part current affairs panel series on RTÉ One, beginning on 3 October.

+In August 2025, McCullagh was named as the successor to Claire Byrne as the presenter for Today With... on RTÉ Radio 1, and began in November.
+He signed off from the Six One News on 31 October.

+In September 2025, he hosted a series on Éamon de Valera.